 A typical end-to-end ASR model contains an encoder to synthesize waveform or acoustic features into high-level representations, and a decoder to model the representations into language tokens.
-It often takes much time and effort to train an ASR model from scratch, let alone in multi-speaker environments.
-With many off-the-shelf single-speaker models already available, we try to reuse the single-speaker model on multi-speaker overlapping speech recognition.
+It often takes much time and effort to train an ASR model from scratch, let alone in multi-talker environments.
+With many off-the-shelf single-talker models already available, we try to reuse the single-talker model on multi-talker overlapping speech recognition.

 Wav2vec 2.0 \cite{baevski2020wav2vec} is a well-recognized pre-trained speech representation model based on self-supervised learning (SSL), attracting interest in the field.
 Many ASR models taking wav2vec 2.0 as the encoder reported state-of-the-art performance \cite{chung2021w2v}.